Orland Kurtenbach: Playing career

 Kurtenbach was obtained by the Canucks and was named the franchise's first NHL captain.
 On December 12, 1970, he recorded the first hat trick in Canucks history in a 5-2 victory over the California Golden Seals, it was also the only hat trick he ever recorded in his career.
-He recorded at an NHL career high point-per-game pace with 53 points in 52 games, despite suffering a serious injury on December 23 that sidelined him until March 3.
+He recorded an NHL career-high point-per-game pace with 53 points in 52 games, despite suffering a serious injury on December 23 that sidelined him until March 3.
 The following season, he registered a career-high 61 points in 78 games.
 Many of Vancouver's players left the club that season, defecting to the nascent World Hockey Association (WHA) for larger salaries.
 Kurtenbach himself was offered a $150,000 contract with the Los Angeles Sharks, but he declined.
 He often played on a line with Wayne Maki and Murray Hall.
 Kurtenbach retired from the NHL after his fourth season with Vancouver.

 Kurtenbach finished his NHL career with 119 goals and 213 assists for 332 points in 639 games, adding 628 penalty minutes.
 On October 26, 2010, Kurtenbach was the first Canucks player inducted into the team's Ring of Honour.
-A ceremony was held prior to a Canucks' game against the Colorado Avalanche.
+A ceremony was held before a Canucks' game against the Colorado Avalanche.